-Once I am happy with the scene, I break up the scene into different plates and print out each section onto transparency film.
+Once I am happy with the photomontage scene, I break it up into different sections and print out each one onto transparency film.
 I am now ready to make plates.
 I place the transparency film on a photo-sensitive etching plate (in my case a Solarplate) and shine U.V. light through it.
 Then the plate is placed in water.
 This etches the light exposed areas and leaves grooves that match the image I want to print.

 To print the image on paper, I rub ink into the plate and thoroughly wipe off the excess.
 Since I use multiple plates per print, I first ink and wipe all the plates to prepare them to print.
 Once I am done, I lay damp paper onto the plate and roll both together, under pressure, through an etching press.
 Most of my scenes contain at least 5 different plates so I use a registration sheet to keep the composition together.
 I lie the registration sheet down on the press and build the complete scene a couple plates at a time.
 I place the background elements first (send them through the press) and then the foreground images.
 A final piece can take up to four passes through the press.